 razmišljati (to think) → razmíšljati → long rising

 prijestolonasljednik (heir to the thorne) → prijestolonásljednik → long rising

 otorinolaringologija (otorhinolaryngology) → otorinolaringològija → short rising

-Our spring language week in Šibenik will take place from 26th May to 2nd June 2018.
+Our winter language week in Zagreb will take place from 1st to 8th December 2018.
 The course costs €349, including 20 hours of lessons, homework sessions and various tourist activities.

 By scheduling a free trial lesson you have the opportunity to find out more about the features of our online course.
 You can see the virtual classroom and meet your teacher in person, whereby you can find out whether online lessons suit you.